dladams/dunerun/README.md

 After the above setup, the dunerun commands are available.
 For information about dunerun:
 <pre>
 [dladams@jupyter-dladams console]$ dunerunHelp
-This is dunerun version 1.0.7
+This is dunerun version 1.16.0

-It provides the following commands: dunerunHelp - This message. dunerunVersion - Show the installed version of dunerun.
+It provides the following commands:
+  dunerunHelp: This message.
+  dunerunVersion: Show package version number.
+  dunerunRelease: Show the DUNE version and qualifier.
   dune-run: Run a command in dune environments.
   dune-timeout: Run command with a timeout.
+  dunerun-check-proxy: Check and, if needed, get VOMS proxy.
+  dunerun-check-cvmfs: Check if cvmfs dirs are mounted.
+  dunerun-test-all: Test dune installation and environment.
 Use option -h for help with any of these.

-The following classes are provided in python module dunerun:
-  DuneRun: Run a command in dune environments.
+The following classes are provided in python module dunerun: dunerun.DuneRun: Run a command in dune environments. dunerun.DuneProxy: Manage VOMS proxy.
 </pre>
 To learn more about the command *dune-run*, use the -h option:
 <pre>